Table of Contents

 Common Challenges

-Reinstating a lapsed life insurance policy can present some challenges, but these can be navigated with careful planning and prompt action.
+Reinstating a lapsed life insurance policy can come with challenges, but acting quickly can make the process easier.

 Accumulated Premiums and Interest